xcap2000/data-tools/Readme.md

 Test with different database technologies in different versions, document every supported database.

 Implement log, allow.
 Maybe use sqlite with compressed database to hold data and/or to hold configuration, job information.

+Add command line interface and Console UI support like ncurses.